NUH Maternity COVID19 FAQ’s

 I’m booked to have an elective caesarean birth – can my partner still be present and at what point can they attend/will they need to go home?

 Your one birth partner can still accompany you for a planned elective caesarean birth.
 They should drop you off (either on the ward at City hospital, or on labour ward at QMC) whilst your theatre preparations take place.
 Once you’ve been told it’s your turn to go to theatre your partner can be called to meet you at the theatre doors.
 They will be with you for the duration of your surgery and birth of your baby.
 They can stay with you in the theatre recovery area so will have opportunity for skin-to-skin, to see initiation of feeding and the weighing and checking of your baby.
-Once you and your baby are ready to be transferred to the postnatal ward your partner will be asked to go home – this is normally around 30-60 minutes after reaching recovery.
+Once you and your baby are ready to be transferred to the postnatal ward your partner will be able to stay with you for up to 2 hours.

 How will I care for my baby alone on the ward if I can’t move following my caesarean birth?